Privé Jets: Background

-Privé Jets has access to over 7,000 aircraft and 50,000 airports worldwide.
 In 2010, it launched the Jet Setter Program to provide charter services.
 Privé Jets partnered with the Forest Travel Agency.
 In 2011, Privé Jets was selected as the official charter for the Bancolombia Exhibition Match and transported Rafael Nadal and Novak Djokovic to Colombia for the event.
 Privé Jets is a member of Virtuoso.
-In 2018, it launched Custom Jet Cards, a new type of jet card product that provides users fixed rates and guaranteed availability based on their specific flying needs.
+In 2018, it launched Custom Jet Cards, a new type of jet card product that provides users with fixed rates and guaranteed availability based on their specific flying needs.

 Recognition

 In 2011, Privé Jets ranked #547 on the Inc. 5000 list of America's Fastest-Growing Companies.
 It also was ranked #12 on the Inc. Logistics and Transportation list.
 In 2012, Prive Jets ranked #665 on the Inc. 5000 list.
-In 2012, Privé Jets was nominated for World Travel Award's North American Leading Private Jet Charter.
+In 2012, Privé Jets was nominated for the World Travel Award's North American Leading Private Jet Charter.
 In January 2019, Prive Jets was named North America's Leading Private Jet Charter by the World Travel Awards for the fourth time and second consecutive year.